-There are few guide books in English, but this is one that was recommended:
+Guidebooks – There are few guide books in English, but this is one that was recommended

-This is a guide to the 643km Pilegrimsleden from Oslo to Nidaros/Trondheim.
-The book is primarily aimed at the “long-haul” pilgrim, who walks in a single journey, alone or with few companions.
-The guide provides step-by-step walking instructions, runs from one place to the next, beginning with the distance from the previous one, its height and population where known, a list of the facilities available and then the history and places of interest where relevant.
-Buy on Amazon.
+The book is primarily aimed at the "long-haul" pilgrim, who walks in a single journey, alone or with few companions.
+It provides step-by-step walking instructions from one place to the next, plus a list of the facilities available, and history of places of interest.
+Perfect for planning!

 I was a guest of Visit Norway for this hike, however all opinions expressed here are my own.